altaga/Lightsaver/README.md

 # Lightsaver

-Lightsaver, the sleek wallet designed for the LightLink network, combines cutting-edge security, multi-asset support, and intelligent savings features to offer a user-friendly and comprehensive solution for managing and growing your crypto portfolio.
+Lightsaver, a sleek wallet designed for the LightLink network, combines cutting-edge security, multi-asset support, and intelligent savings features to offer a user-friendly and comprehensive solution for managing and growing your crypto portfolio.

 <img src="https://i.ibb.co/RHKNnFQ/lightsaver-Logo.png" width="50%">